JesseTG/melonds-ds/README.md

 - **DSi Savestates:**
   Nintendo DSi mode does not support savestates.
   This implies that rewinding and runahead are not supported in DSi mode.
-- **DSi Direct Boot:**
-  Direct Boot does not support DSiWare games at this time.
-  They must be installed on a NAND image, and they must be started from the DSi menu.
 - **Game Boy Advance Emulation:** melonDS can load Game Boy Advance ROMs and save data for use by compatible Nintendo DS games,